nabk89/darts/README.md

 ```
 Customized architectures are supported through the `--arch` flag once specified in `genotypes.py`.

 The CIFAR-10 result at the end of training is subject to variance due to the non-determinism of cuDNN back-prop kernels. _It would be misleading to report the result of only a single run_.
-By training the best cell (DARTS-2nd) from scratch, one should expect the average test error of 10 independent runs to fall in the range of 2.76 +/- 0.09% with high probability.
+By training DARTS_V2 cell (which is the best cell discovered by DARTS authors) from scratch, one should expect the average test error of 10 independent runs to fall in the range of 2.76 +/- 0.09% with high probability.

 ## Visualization
 Package [graphviz](https://graphviz.readthedocs.io/en/stable/index.html) is required to visualize the learned cells